jaubourg/usejs/README.md

 usejs
 =====

-__WARNING: as of version 0.2.0, the API has been completely changed in order to limit global namespace pollution.
-If you used 0.1.0pre, be prepared to rewrite your code (things should be globally smooth though).__

 __usejs__ is a simple _module_ loader and dependency manager for the browser.
 It provides sandboxing of _modules_ and the means to transform any script into a __usejs__ module.

-__usejs__ weights only 1.48kB when minified gzipped and is dual-licensed under the MIT or GPL Version 2 licenses.
+__usejs__ weights only 1.48kB when minified gzipped and is released under the MIT license.

 __usejs__ has been tested in Internet Explorer (6 to 9), Chrome (latest), Firefox 5, Opera (latest) and Safari (latest).